-For public events there is sometimes a need to obtain a licence.
-Tyninghame Village Hall restricts the number and types of public events held in the Hall based on feedback from local residents and as a stipulation of the landlord.
+For venues hosting public events there is sometimes a need to obtain a licence.
+Tyninghame Village Hall restricts the number, size and types of public events held in the Hall based on feedback from local residents and as a stipulation of the landlord.

 8.1.
-Alcohol/Liquor licence
+Alcohol license

-Under the terms of the Licensing (Scotland) Act 2005 it is lawful to sell/supply alcohol in unlicensed premises through the granting of an Occasional Licence by the Licensing Board.
+Under the terms of the Licensing (Scotland) Act 2005 it is lawful to sell/supply alcohol in unlicensed premises through the granting of an Occasional License by the Licensing Board.